Market giving bullish signals, says Rudra Murthy; shares top picks from defence, IT, banking sectors - BusinessToday

 He liked Tech Mahindra Ltd and Coforge Ltd from the information technology (IT) space.
 "IT still has a lot of valuation comfort.
 TechM and Coforge will be wonderful opportunities to buy into," the market specialist said.

 Murthy underscored that the real mid- and small-cap rally is just getting started and it started yesterday.
-"This is the time to put fresh money into good quality mid- and small-cap stock.
+"This is the time to put fresh money into good quality mid- and small-cap stocks.
 Don't buy simply because some stock has fallen 50-70 per cent from its peak," he mentioned.

 Meanwhile, Indian equity benchmarks were trading higher today, led by gains across a majority of sectoral indices.
 Broader indices (mid- and small-cap shares) were also positive.